These are affordable options for seniors and other people in low income.

 Tenants Information and Advocacy Service (TIAS) provides information, advice and advocacy to low income tenants in private rental, community housing or public housing who have a problem with their tenancy or landlord or face eviction.
 The service is provided by SYC Ltd.

 The South Australian Civil Administrative Tribunal (SACAT) (taking the roles formally performed by the Residential Tenancies Tribunal) deals with housing disputes including those between private landlord and tenants, community housing and housing cooperative housing cases and decisions made by Housing SA.

 National Rental Affordability Scheme (NRAS) is a Commonwealth government scheme.
 See the relevant web pages of the Australian Government Department of Social Services’ website for information and a list of providers (tenancy managers).

 People who are registered with the National Disability Insurance Scheme (NDIS) and are not happy with their current accommodation may make ‘Explore more appropriate housing options’ as one of their goals when preparing for their planning meeting.
 For information on the housing supports that can be provided through the NDIS see the publication Exploring Housing Options Packages (EHOP) – a guide for NDIS participants & providers.
+This may include standard housing or Specialist Disability Accommodation.
 For general information on the NDIS click here.